 Applied Informatics is an useful course under the core modules of Economics and Business Administration Program.
 The course provides basic and comprehensive knowledge on applying informatics in economics and business administration.
-The course comprises three chapters: (1) Overview of applying informatics in business and management, (2) Applying Microsoft Excel 2010 in business and management, (3) Applications used to support communication, collaboration, and information management in business and management.
+The course comprises three chapters: (1) An overview of applying informatics in business and management, (2) Applying Microsoft Excel 2010 in business and management, and (3) Applications used to support communication, collaboration, and information management in business and management.